DataDog/documentation/content/en/integrations/guide/aws-integration-troubleshooting.md

 In containerized environments the problem might be that you have locked down the EC2 metadata endpoint, by way of assigning IAM roles/credentials to pods running in the Kubernetes cluster. `Kube2IAM` and `kiam` are common tools used to do this.
 To solve this, update your `Kube2IAM` or `kiam` configuration to allow access to this endpoint.

 The AWS API supports disabling IMDSv1, which the Agent uses by default.
 If this is the case, set the parameter `ec2_prefer_imdsv2` to `true` (defaults to `false`) in your [Agent configuration][5].
 See the [Transition to using Instance Metadata Service Version 2][6] documentation for details.

-IMDSv2 will, in its default configuration, refuse connections with an IP hop count greater than one, i.e., that have passed through an IP gateway.
-This can cause problems when the Agent is running in a container with a network other than the host's network, as the runtime will forward the container's traffic through a virtual IP gateway.
+IMDSv2, in its default configuration, refuses connections with an IP hop count greater than one, that is, connections that have passed through an IP gateway.
+This can cause problems when the Agent is running in a container with a network other than the host's network, as the runtime forwards the container's traffic through a virtual IP gateway.
 This is common in ECS deployments.
-To remedy this, increase the maximum hop count to at least 2.
+To remedy this, increase the maximum hop count to at least `2`.

 ## Tags